Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

-Combining the total manned spacecraft mass for the Earth to Mars transfer, with the total cargo mass (which as mentioned above includes the return fuel for the manned spacecraft), yields the total mission mass ($M_{Total} = M_{Total}^{Manned} + M_{Total}^{Cargo}$).
+Combining the total crewed S/C mass for the Earth to Mars transfer, with the total cargo mass (which includes the return propellant for the crewed S/C), yields the total mission mass ($M_{Total} = M_{Total}^{Crewed} + M_{Total}^{Cargo}$).